FaithAlone.net

 Fourthly, the things that the Comforter is described as doing could definitely not be said of Muhammad.
 Did Muhammad "abide with" the disciples "forever" (John 14:16)?
 Was Muhammad "dwelling with" them, soon to be "in them" (John 14:17)?
 Is Muhammad "The Spirit of truth", which the world cannot see (John 14:17)?
 Did Muhammad teach the disciples "all things" (John 14:26), and guide them into "all truth" (John 16:13)?
 No, because Muhammad is not the Holy Spirit, who is being referred to here, and who came during the lives of the disciples, fulfilling these chapters (John 20:22, Acts 2:1-4, Ephesians 1:12-14, etc.).

 Fifthly, Jesus said that He, in conjunction with the Father, "will send" the Comforter (John 15:26, 16:7).
 Do Muslims believe that Jesus sent Muhammad?
-No, they believe Jesus is beneath Muhammad, as although Jesus was a prophet, Muhammad is the Seal of the Prophets (Surah 33:40).
+No, rather, they believe Jesus is beneath Muhammad, as although Jesus was a prophet, Muhammad is the Seal of the Prophets (Surah 33:40).

 This is the single go-to passage in the New Testament for Muslims trying to find prophecies of Muhammad.
 It is ridiculous, in the true sense of the word, that anyone would try to make any part of this refer to Muhammad.
-In fact, it's so ridiculously dishonest, both intellectually, and Biblically, that I would question whether or not anyone who genuinely believes that this is referring to Muhammad is totally hardened by God, or demon-possessed.

 Conclusion